phonkee/buildix-rs/README.md

     #[buildix(expr = "age > ?", isnull)]
     age: Option<i32>,

     // inner filter will be sub clause in parentheses (if needed)
     inner: InnerFilter,

-    // inner filter will be sub clause in parentheses (if needed)
-    inner: InnerFilter,